Co-hosted by the Western Division AFS and the Washington-British Columbia AFS Chapter

 Proposal Submission and Requirements

-All final proposals need to be submitted through the online portal that will be opened on December 20, 2021.
+All final proposals need to be submitted through the online portal that will close on February 18, 2022.
 Proposals will be reviewed, and the Program Committee may request revisions or collaborations to reduce overlap in topics and strengthen offerings.
-Organizers will be notified regarding the status of their proposals by February 11, 2022.
+Organizers will be notified regarding the status of their proposals by the end of February.

 Proposals will be asked to include the following information: